November 7, 2017

 The researchers did so, Berkowitz said, after an intensive team effort that involved "inventing new chemistry."

-Some therapeutic drugs work by temporarily binding to an – an effective approach that nevertheless requires continuous doses to compensate for the fact that the process is reversible.
+Some therapeutic drugs work by temporarily binding to an enzyme – an effective approach that nevertheless requires continuous doses to compensate for the fact that the process is reversible.
 But others, including the new amino acid created at Nebraska, can irreversibly attach themselves to a target by forming a strong molecular bond that keeps the troublesome enzymes from operating.

 To hone the targeting systems of such drugs, chemists usually incorporate a Trojan horse-style chemical group that reacts only when it reaches the target enzyme.
-All feature two molecular groups – an amine and a carboxylic acid – that stem from the same central carbon atom, along with a side chain that dictates the amino acid's function and behavior in the body.
+All amino acids feature two molecular groups – an amine and a carboxylic acid – that stem from the same central carbon atom, along with a side chain that dictates the amino acid's function and behavior in the body.
 Berkowitz's team sought to add a so-called (1'-fluoro)vinyl group, which can help trigger an amino acid's enzyme attachment upon reaching its target.

 No one had before managed to add a (1'-fluoro)vinyl group to the central carbon atom while also retaining the side chain that directs an amino acid's strike.